uni-medical/MedSegAgent/README.md

-# MedSegAgent: Universal & Scalable Multi-Agent System for Instructive Medical Image Segmentation
+# MedSegAgent: A Universal and Scalable Multi-Agent System for Instructive Medical Image Segmentation

 This work has been accepted by the *IEEE Journal of Biomedical and Health Informatics (JBHI)*.
 Paper: [IEEE Xplore](https://ieeexplore.ieee.org/document/11455620).